papad-ngao/python-terminal-mono-thai/README.md

 # python-terminal-mono-thai
 ![demo image](demo.png)
-this project is intend to specifically handle python outpout in thai language that still be able to display monospace-positioning in prettier font than those existing monospace thai language out there
+this project is intend to specifically handle python output in thai language that still be able to display monospace-positioning in prettier font than those existing monospace thai language out there

 ## prerequisite
 - nodejs